enisaeu/CNW/README.md

 <p align="center"><img src="graphics/CSIRT_logo.7d731656.png" alt="CSIRTs Network" width="600"/></p>

+For more information about CSIRTs Network Members and how to get in contact please visit https://csirtsnetwork.eu/

-***Please note that the list of publications by CSIRTs NW members and partners is currently under construction.***
+*Please note that the list of publications by CSIRTs NW members and partners is currently under construction.*

 # CSIRTs Network - Security Guidance
 ## Guidance publications